-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-Capital One Investing, with its regular stock trades costing $6.95, is more expensive than Just2Trade's rate of $2.50 per trade.
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+Capital One Investing charges more than Just2Trade for placing regular stock trades ($6.95 and $2.50, respectively).
 With options, the base fees charged are $6.95 (Capital One Investing) and $2.50 (Just2Trade).
-Contracts are pricier at Capital One Investing, costing $0.75 versus $0.50 at Just2Trade, a difference of $0.25 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+Option contracts are pricier at Capital One Investing, costing $0.75 versus $0.50 at Just2Trade.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review

-Next to commission rates, being able to trade the instrument you want is important.
-Capital One Investing supports Stock Trading, Options Trading and Mutual Funds while Just2Trade supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Just2Trade boasts an offering of 3000 compared to Capital One Investing's 1202 available funds.
-Commission free ETFs also should not be forgotten, which in this case means trading a possible 0 funds at both brokers.
+Next to commission rates, being able to trade what you want is important.
+Capital One Investing provides its clients with Stock Trading, Options Trading and Mutual Funds while Just2Trade provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, Just2Trade boasts an offering of 3000 mutual funds compared to Capital One Investing's 1149 available funds.
+Commission free ETFs can also be valuable for customers, which in this case means trading a possible 0 commission free ETFs at both brokers.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Just2Trade has virtual trading, Capital One Investing doesn't.
-Taking a look at mobile trading, Just2Trade gives clients access to an iPhone App and Android App while Capital One Investing has an iPhone App, iPad App and Android App.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Just2Trade offers virtual trading while Capital One Investing does not.
+Taking a look at mobile trading, Just2Trade supports the iPhone App and Android App while Capital One Investing supports the iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Capital One Investing while Just2Trade offers none of these.
-On the whole, when it comes to tools, research, and trading on the go, Both Just2Trade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Capital One Investing while Just2Trade offers customers none of these.
+On the whole, when it comes to tools, research, and mobile trading, both Just2Trade and Capital One Investing found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Capital One Investing takes the upper hand with 3.00 stars over Just2Trade's 2.50 stars.
+Overall, Capital One Investing comes out on top with 3.00 stars over Just2Trade's 2.50 stars.